All Episodes

 It is time for us to face it.

-Politicians for now in California and the state of Washington are selling out American citizens for illegal aliens.
+Politicians, for now in California and the state of Washington, are selling out American citizens for illegal aliens.

-Certainly appears to me that they care more for Mexico's citizens and children than they do American citizens and children whom they are supposed to represent.
+It certainly appears to this correspondent, to this reporter, to this commentator, to this celebrity, certainly appears to me that they care more for Mexico's citizens and children than they do American citizens and children whom they are supposed to represent.

-But if you're going to cut welfare to Americans to give health care to Mexicans who are not illegal illegal citizens, what the hell are we to conclude?
+Again, I don't want to have an argument about welfare, but if you're going to cut welfare to Americans to give health care to Mexicans who are not legal citizens, what the hell are we to conclude?

 And the same thing here in the state of Washington.